-Positioning is really difficult for many Western societies, because decision makers are often not immersed in the Chinese society and in the area in which the company addresses.
+Positioning is really difficult for many Western societies because decision-makers are often not immersed in Chinese society and in the area in which the company addresses.

-Chinese professional buyers willing to pay 30% more for a quality foreign but usually not more.
+Chinese professional buyers are willing to pay 30% more for a quality foreign but usually not more.

 Consumers, meanwhile, are irrational if they are wealthy and looking for the rest of the population.

 3. Be responsive

 China is a country that changes all the time and Chinese people are very reactive to change.
 Decisions are made quickly and often this something our Europe is not used to.

 If a company wants to succeed in the Chinese market, one must react quickly to the market and competitive developments.

 4. Keep control of one’s company, its distribution